2022–23 Vanderbilt Commodores men's basketball team

-The 2022–23 Vanderbilt Commodores men's basketball team represents Vanderbilt University during the 2022–23 NCAA Division I men's basketball season.
-The team is led by fourth-year head coach Jerry Stackhouse, and plays their home games at Memorial Gymnasium in Nashville, Tennessee as a member of the Southeastern Conference.
+The 2022–23 Vanderbilt Commodores men's basketball team represented Vanderbilt University during the 2022–23 NCAA Division I men's basketball season.
+The team was led by fourth-year head coach Jerry Stackhouse, and played their home games at Memorial Gymnasium in Nashville, Tennessee as a member of the Southeastern Conference.
+They finished the season 18–13, 11–7 in SEC Play, in a three-way tie for 4th place.
+They defeated LSU and Kentucky to advance to the semifinals of the SEC tournament, where they were defeated by Texas A&M. They received an at-large bid to the National Invitation Tournament where they defeated Yale and Michigan to advance to the quarterfinals where they lost to UAB.

 Previous season

 The Commodores finished the 2021–22 season 19–16, 7–11 in SEC Play to finish in 11th place.
 They defeated Georgia and Alabama to advance to the quarterfinals of the SEC tournament where they lost to Kentucky.
 They received an at-large bid to the National Invitation Tournament where they defeated Belmont and Dayton before losing to Xavier in the quarterfinals.